NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Vampire, Jiang-Shi, Minister) Tumult of the Blood.md

-The third time a jiang-shi successfully Drains Qi within a single minute, they become [[Conditions/Quickened|Quickened]] for 1 minute.
+The third time a jiang-shi successfully Drains Qi within a single minute, they become [[Quickened|Quickened]] for 1 minute.
 They can use their extra action only to Strike or Stride.

 *Source: Pathfinder Book of the Dead*
 *OGL*